shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 }
 ```

-### Errors
+## Errors

-The internal error message describes the issue and is intended to help with your integration.
+Please visit our [FAQ section](http://localhost:3000/docs/rate/faq#what-are-the-error-codes-and-their-definition) for a detailed list of all our error codes.

+* `internalErrorMessage`: It describes the issue and explain why an error was returned.
+It can not be changed and is controlled by ShipperHQ.
+* `externalErrorMessage`: This message can be controlled via ShipperHQ dashboard and can be custommized.
+This message should encou  intended to help understanding why an error was returned: this is fixed and controlled bu ShipperHQ

 The external error message is taken from your ShipperHQ configuration default error messages and is designed to show for the end-user.
 Refer to the ShipperHQ Rating API Error Messages documentation for a full list of error messages.
 ```json title="Example query: Errors"
 "errors": [
                {